Converting Waste on Mount Everest

 Project members hope to finalize the design this year to they can start building the underground digester next spring.
 The contraption is the size of a small to medium backyard storage shed.
 Processed waste could yield up to 667 liters of biogas a day, which would generate 50–80% of the heating value of a 20-pound propane tank, the size typically used for gas barbecue grills.

 The effort builds on efforts to minimize people’s impact on the mountain.
 Officials in Nepal, whose economy is reliant on the climbing industry, have required each climber in recent years to pack out 18 pounds of garbage – everything from oxygen bottles to broken tent parts.
-They now fear human waste has reached a critical mass on Everest.
+They now fear human waste has reached a critical mass on Everest.“Every climbing season sees more human waste dropped there, and there’s this overwhelming sense that as climbing becomes more accessible, the problem could grow,” Janega says.

 The path to the Himalayas wasn’t always so clear to Janega.
 As a kid, he loved building creations with Legos, but an idealistic streak didn’t initially draw him to engineering.